top of page

 Two tribute bands were founded over the years. @IdiotScience performed SCIENCE by Incubus (Sony 1998) from start to finish across 2009-2012.
 Then we wrote songs for our own original underground self-produced EP.
 We gave all 200 away, and broke up.
 I started as singer/guitar, then moved to just singer (and djembe shredder).

 @TheAvettOthers performed a wide variety of Avett Brothers covers across 2017-2020.
-We eventually arranged original material together and started recording but never finished.
+We eventually arranged original material together and started recording but never finished and went our separate ways forever.

 Hans Vollman, via George Saunders: